Author quick-file

 Notice!
 This blog is no longer updated as such, and the new spot to point your feedreaders and blurry eyes are https://shelter.nu/blog/ This also means no more comments here, and especially not you spammers, you filthy floatsam of the internet!
 Slow car and an XSLT article

-It's been a bit slow around my blog lately, mostly due to the heavy workload of catching up after my surgery.
-On a positive note, I have started to write several articles, one of which will be rather cool for Topic maps and XML lunatics.
-I'm writing it for the norwegian site HardWare Bedrift who just published my translated XSLT article (which you'll find in English over here).
-I'm also getting reasonably close to finishing off some exciting projects at work that I'll link to.
-I also have a rant about libraries in the new world coming up.
-Until then, enjoy whatever you're doing.
-What's all this got to do with cars?
+It's been a bit slow around my blog lately, mostly due to the heavy workload of catching up after I'm also getting reasonably close to finishing off some exciting projects at What's all this got to do with cars?
 Nothing.
 QED.
 Read the full story at < Slow car and an XSLT article >

 Permalink (Wed, 13 Jul 2005 13:00:00 GMT)| Comments (0) | GeneralMon, 4 Jul 2005 13:00:00 GMT